brendt/stitcher.io/src/content/blog/2020-06-09-survey-results.md

 <em class="center small">Relative type profile distribution, grouped by project duration</em>

 Again we see a preference for stricter type systems in longer projects, but we should of course be aware that there were less participants in these groups.
+Furthermore, I found it interesting that in this case, there' no linear pattern to discover, as with the previous charts.

-## Final conclusions
+## Conclusions

 Unfortunately, I think there weren't enough participants distributed across all kinds of projects and team sizes to draw final conclusions here.

 Up front, I assumed that the group who preferred not to use type systems would have been larger; but maybe it's simply a more vocal group, even though smaller?
 I can't say that for sure though.

-I do think that, even with a small amount of participants, we can assume there is a correlation between type system usage and project- and team size; but I'd need to conduct a larger survey to prove that.
+I do think that, even with a small amount of participants, we can assume there is a correlation between type system usage and project- and team size; but ideally, we'd need a larger participant pool.

 My personal takeaway is that when entering type system discussions, we should be wary to compare each others preference: there might be a good case that you're simply working in a completely different kind of project, and there's no way of telling who's right or wrong.